tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 ## Upload-Offset

-`Upload-Offset` is an Item Structured Header.
+`Upload-Offset` is an Item Structured Header indicating the resumption offset of corresponding upload, counted in bytes.
 Its value MUST be an integer.
 Its ABNF is

 ```
 Upload-Offset = sf-integer